thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 export-widgets-bundle:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-export-bundle-1-ce.png
-        title: 'Go to the "Widgets Library" page, navigate to the "Widgets Bundle" tab, and click the export button on the specific widgets bundle row;'
+        title: 'Click the export button on the specific widgets bundle row;'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-export-bundle-2-ce.png
         title: 'In the pop-up window, optionally check the "Include bundle widget types in exported data", then click "Export".
 The widgets bundle configuration file will be saved in JSON format on your computer.'